 During the 1990s, the American Pain Foundation endorsed more aggressive treatment of chronic pain, while the American Pain Society (APS) promoted the position that pain should be considered a fifth vital sign.
-The APS and the American Academy of Pain Medicine (AAPM) published a landmark consensus statement in 1997 that stated long-term opioid analgesic use for chronic noncancer pain posed minimal risk of overdose or addiction [31; 41].
-The pharmaceutical industry was also instrumental in the movement toward loosening opioid prescribing constraints and broadening the indications for opioid use in managing chronic pain [31; 42].
+The APS and the American Academy of Pain Medicine (AAPM) published a landmark consensus statement in 1997 that stated long-term opioid analgesic use for chronic noncancer pain posed minimal risk of overdose or addiction [30; 40].
+The pharmaceutical industry was also instrumental in the movement toward loosening opioid prescribing constraints and broadening the indications for opioid use in managing chronic pain [30; 41].
 Professional pain societies wrote consensus statements claiming little risk of addiction or overdose in patients with pain and that long-term opioids were easy to discontinue.
-In 1997, Congress passed SB402, also known as The Pain Patient's Bill of Rights [43].
-In 2001, the Joint Commission issued new standards requiring hospi-

-RETAIL PURCHASES a OF PRESCRIPTION OPIOIDS (GRAMS OF DRUG)-UNITED STATES, 2010-2019

-Opioid 2010 2019 Change

-Methadone 15,466,040 g 15,080,444 g -2.49%

-Oxycodone 63,691,987 g 35,929,260 g -43.59%

-Fentanyl base 528,969 g 193,531 g -63.41%

-Hydromorphone 1,407,927 g 987,221 g -29.88%

-Hydrocodone 39,096,895 g 20,040,962 g -48.74%

-Morphine 22,915,640 g 11,966,623 g -47.78%

-Codeine 16,141,776 g 12,105,985 g -25%

-Meperidine 2,333,167 g 292,694 g -87.46%

-Total 161,582,401 g 96,596,720 g -40.22%

-a Purchasers include pharmacie es, hospitals, practitioners, teacl ning institutions, and treatment programs.

-Source: [51; 52] Source: [51; 52] Table 5

-tals to make pain assessment routine and pain treatment a priority.
-The now familiar pain scale was introduced, with patients asked to rate their pain from 1 to 10 and circle a smiling or frowning face, and pain became the fifth vital sign [44].
+In 1997, Congress passed SB402, also known as The Pain Patient's Bill of Rights [42].
+In 2001, the Joint Commission issued new standards requiring hospitals to make pain assessment routine and pain treatment a priority.
+The now familiar pain scale was introduced, with patients asked to rate their pain from 1 to 10 and circle a smiling or frowning face, and pain became the fifth vital sign [43].
 Immediately following the release of the new standards, concern was raised that the standards would lead to the inappropriate use of opioids.
+By 2002, pain as a "fifth vital sign" in the standards was changed to "pain used to be considered the

+RETAIL PURCHASES ^a OF PRESCRIPTION OPIOIDS (GRAMS OF DRUG)-UNITED STATES, 2019-2021

+Opioid 2019 2021 Change

+Methadone 15,080,444 g 13,866,600 g -8.01%

+Oxycodone 35,929,260 g 31,190,066 g -13.2%

+Fentanyl base 193,531 g 154,574 g -20.1%

+Hydromorphone 987,221 g 1,013,929 g +2.71%

+Hydrocodone 20,040,962 g 17,399,719 g -13.2%

+Morphine 11,966,623 g 9,728,577 g -18.7%

+Codeine 12,105,985 g 9,942,219 g -17.9%

+Meperidine 292,694 g 153,171 g -47.7%

+Total 96,596,720 g 83,448,855 g -13.6%

+^a Purchasers include pharmacie s, hospitals, practitioners, teach ing institutions, and treatment pr ograms.

+Source: [50] Table 5

-By 2002, pain as a "fifth vital sign" in the standards was changed to "pain used to be considered the fifth vital sign," and by 2004, this phrase no longer appeared in the Joint Commission's Accreditation Standards manual [45].
-The standard that pain be assessed in all patients also remained controversial for two reasons: It seemed inappropriate for some patients due to the nature of their medical condition; and no similar standard existed requiring the universal assessment of other symptoms [45].
+fifth vital sign," and by 2004, this phrase no longer appeared in the Joint Commission's Accreditation Standards manual [44].
+The standard that pain be assessed in all patients also remained controversial for two reasons: It seemed inappropriate for some patients due to the nature of their medical condition; and no similar standard existed requiring the universal assessment of other symptoms [44].
 Thus, in early 2016, the Joint Commission began revising its pain assessment and management standards, with a focus on acute pain in the hospital setting.
-Draft standards were published in 2017 and implemented in 2018 [46; 47].
+Draft standards were published in 2017, implemented in 2018, and revised in 2019 [45; 46].

 The financial support supplied to professional societies by drug companies helped influence members to change prescribing practices.
-Patient advocacy groups, often guided by physicians who felt constrained by the prohibition of opioid prescribing and pain specialist organization consensus that chronic pain had been previously undertreated, worked to elevate awareness that pain was untreated and unrecognized [29; 41].
+Patient advocacy groups, often guided by physicians who felt constrained by the prohibition of opioid prescribing and pain specialist organization consensus that chronic pain had been previously undertreated, worked to elevate awareness that pain was untreated and unrecognized [28; 40].
 During this time, opioid prescribing for chronic noncancer pain dramatically increased across the country.
-The movement for more aggressive pain treatment culminated in 2000, when Congress proclaimed 2000-2010 as the Decade of Pain Control and Research [48].
+The movement for more aggressive pain treatment culminated in 2000, when Congress proclaimed 2000-2010 as the Decade of Pain Control and Research [47].
 Shifting demographics also contributed to the changing attitudes toward opioid prescribing.
-With painful chronic illness rates increasing with the overall population age, there came growing awareness of the importance in providing effective pain relief [44].
+With painful chronic illness rates increasing with the overall population age, there came growing awareness of the importance in providing effective pain relief [43].